garrywashere/ziemelrietumu-radio/README.md

 ## 👀 Overview

-This is a simple, fast, and lightweight landing page for the ZiemeļRietumu radio station, built using nothing but Python, HTML and CSS.
-The goal is to provide a streamlined and efficient user experience, focusing on speed and minimalism.
+This is a simple, fast, and lightweight landing page for the ZiemeļRietumu radio station, built on Docker, HTML, JavaScript and Python.
+The goal is to provide a streamlined and efficient user experience, focusing on usability, maintainability and deployability.

 ## 💡 Features

--   **Stream Functionality:** Basic audio stream feature for live radio.
+-   **Stream Functionality:** Basic audio stream feature for Icecast live radio.
--   **Lightweight Design:** Optimized for speed with no external dependencies.
+-   **Lightweight Design:** Doesn't rely on any JavaScript frameworks.
+-   **Ease of Use:** From being deployable as a Docker stack, to having a simple user interface.
+This project is as easy to use as it gets.

 ## ⚙️ Requirements

--   (Preferably) A web browser
+-   Docker
+-   Domain
+-   Existing Icecast stream
+-   Internet connection